NerioVillalobos/plugin-metadelta/README.md

 ## English

-Metadelta is a custom Salesforce CLI plugin that inspects a target org and reports metadata components modified by a specific user within a recent time window.
-It optionally generates manifest files for deployment or Vlocity datapack migration.
+Metadelta is a custom Salesforce CLI plugin that offers two complementary workflows:

+* `sf metadelta find` inspects a target org and reports metadata components modified by a specific user within a recent time window, optionally generating manifest files for deployment or Vlocity datapack migration.
+* `sf metadelta findtest` reviews Apex classes inside a local SFDX project, confirms the presence of their corresponding test classes, and can validate existing `package.xml` manifests prior to a deployment.

 Created by **Nerio Villalobos** (<nervill@gmail.com>).